jniluo15/jbcs_git_basics/README.md

 - If everything is ok, go ahead and merge the changes to master
 - If you made changes, don't forget to
 - `git add` and
 - `git commit -m ''`

 ###### Command line:
 - `git pull origin dev` (yes, we _just_ did this, but it is a good habit to do a pull before doing a push.
 It is ok if git tells you `Already up-to-date` )
 - `git push origin dev` (it is ok if git tells you that `Everything up-to-date`)

 ###### Browser - GitLab:
-- Pull request
-- Compare `base: master` to `compare: dev`
-- Wait to be sure there are no conflicts
-- Create Pull Request
-- Merge Pull Request
-- Confirm Pull Request
+- Follow the steps covered previously to submit and accept a `merge request`
-- Check to see that your changes have been successfully made to the master branch
+- Check to see that your changes have been successfully made to the master branch!

 ***

 ### Hungry for More?
 - Make a new branch, continue to update the Happy Fun Ball web page, and merge back your changes (New Feature Ideas: change color of Happy Fun Ball.
 Add a google font.
 Add some js/jQuery to show/hide Happy Fun Ball's Warnings.)
 - Research and try `git stash`
-- Delete a branch locally and remotely :
+- Delete a branch locally and remotely:
   - Remotely: `git push origin --delete branch_name`
   - Locally: `git branch -d branch_name`
+  - You can also do this in GitLab when you accept a `merge`

 ### Sudden and Permanent Shut Down of Wacky Products Incorporated